DeepikaR24/M2-EmbSys/project/1_Requirement/README.md

 # REQUIREMENT:
 ## Introduction:
   Irrigation plays a vital role in growing healthy crop/plant.
 As technology advanced, irrigation system can also be automically done without the help of human by the smart irrigation method.
 Here I use Arduino and GSM (Global System for Mobile Communications) module the contol to irrigation method by the user.
 Arduino is pre-programmed for particular crop/plant mouister content with the help of that we could water the crop as per the water need.
+The entire irrigation happens in a smart way with the help of technologies by the control of User.
 ## Benefits:
   * Crop to grow healthy by smart irriagation system by getting water automaticaaly.
   * Reduce of water wastage.